qMaxXen/NBTrackr/FEATURES.md

 # Features

+## Arguments
+- `--headless` - Makes the window not appear.
+The information is written to `/tmp/imgpin-overlay.png`.

 ## General Pinned Image Overlay Features
 - The pinned image overlay will not appear if Ninjabrain Bot has no calculations.
 - The pinned image overlay appears on top of your Minecraft window.